RoDanielle/E-photo/README.md

 This project is intended as a learning experience and practical application of web development concepts.
 It involves building an e-commerce platform for purchasing photos and incorporates modern design and development practices.

+## Project Description

+### **Model:**
+The project supports two user types: client users and administrator users.
+This distinction leads to the inclusion of additional pages and functionalities for administrator users.
+The model represents the underlying data structure and business logic.
+In this case, it encompasses user data, photo details, and purchase records.

+### **View:**
+The view is responsible for translating the data from the model into a user-friendly interface.
+It primarily consists of HTML pages.
+The source code of these pages dynamically populates content, allowing users to interact with the application.
+This interaction includes actions like browsing photos, making purchases, and viewing profiles.

+### **Controller:**
+The controller manages user input and responds to various events that occur in the view.
+It serves as an intermediary between the view and the model.
+When users interact with the interface, the controller processes their actions and may trigger changes in the model's data.
+It operates using predefined services and functions that facilitate these interactions.

+### **Installation:**
+The project is a web application developed using JavaScript, HTML, and CSS.
+To access the application, users need to run the server.

 ## Project Features

 ### **Admin User Features:**